eranelkin/polygons-editor/README.md

     ```

 2. Start the client:

     ```bash
     npm start
     ```

     The client will start on port 4002 and open in your default browser.

+3. Run tests:
+    ```bash
+    npm test
+    ```
+    partial tests. in the real world app need to add full tests coverage for both FE + BE